5r1kanth/GDPFall24-Group05/README.md

   3. **Configure the CDN**: Point the CDN to your video storage, enable HTTPS, and optimize caching settings for better performance.
   4. **Update URLs**: Replace direct storage links with CDN-generated URLs for video content delivery in the app.
   5. **Enhance Security**: Use **Signed URLs** or **Token-based authentication** to prevent unauthorized access to video content.
-  6. **Monitor Performance**: Use CDN analytics to track traffic, bandwidth usage, and optimize content delivery.
+  6. **Monitor Performance**:Use CDN analytics to track traffic, bandwidth usage, video performance.
+Adjust caching and delivery settings based on this data to improve speed, reduce load, and enhance user experience.